simdutf/simdutf/README.md

 License
 -------

 This code is made available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html) as well as the MIT license.
+As a user, you can pick the license you prefer.

 We include a few competitive solutions under the benchmarks/competition directory.
 They are provided for research purposes only.